Lake Tekapo Walkways - Be Prepared

 There are some lovely hiking trails in the Lake Tekapo area suitable for moderate fitness levels.
 Always make sure you have sturdy footwear, and are prepared for sudden weather changes.
 Take warm clothing, sunscreen, food and water with you.

-We encourage you to collect a map from your accommodation provider or Tekapo Springs Information Centre in the village.
+We encourage you to check out Tekapo Trails or collect a map from your accommodation provider, Kiwi Treasures or Tekapo Springs Information Centre in the village.

 Domain Walk - Easy 1.5-2hrs

 This easy walk starts near the riverside end of the Godley Hotel and follows a route along the lake foreshore to the camping ground and ice-skating rink on Lakeside Drive.

 The walk up Mt John is the most popular as there is a superb cafe at the summit.
 After 45 minutes of concentrated exertion making your way from the Lakeside Drive carpark up along a winding tree lined track, you'll reach the Astro Cafe for a well-deserved coffee and treat.
 The stunning 360 degree panoramic views are a must see for any visitor to the Mackenzie.
 You can then make your way back down the same route or take the longer track back along the eastern face of Mt John to the lake foreshore returning to Tekapo Springs.

 Just north of Mt John along Godley Peaks Road there is an undulating loop track that skirts the peninsula and looks out towards Motuariki Island.
 Great views of the northern end of Lake Tekapo and the surrounding mountains.
 Be aware of weather conditions.